Tiruppanantaal Arunajadeswarar Temple: Significance

 It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanar Tirugnanasambandar.
 Hymns in praise of the temple have been sung by Sambandar, Thirunavukkarasar, Nambiyandar Nambi and Arunagirinathar.

 Architecture

 Aruna Jadeswarar Temple is situated in the town of Thiruppanandal, headquarters of the Thiruppanandal block of the Thiruvidaimarudur taluk.
 The Thiruppanandal Adheenam is based here.
 The temple lies on the banks of the Kollidam River.
 The presiding deity is Shiva in the form of Aruna Jadeswarar.
 His consort is Periya Nayaki.
 There are shrines to Ambika, Durga and Naga Kanni.
 The Rajagopura of the temple faces west.
 The temple has a total of three prakaras.
-The temple complex encloses the Kasi matha founded by Saivite saint Kumaragurupara Desikar.
+The temple complex encloses the Kasi mutt founded by Saivite saint Kumaragurupara Desikar.

 Literary Mention

 Tirugnanasambandar describes the feature of the deity as: